JaydenSeelo/Space-Shuttle/README.md

 - You can visit the model of my space shuttle at (https://cad.onshape.com/documents/0cc091979462d1f40116053c/w/ab82948fa33e8f748e0fcb44/e/4129cc439ac4ca6aab65041f?renderMode=0&uiState=6a565da1ab0f5b3c13bc4737)

 - If this link says 403 Forbidden, you should select the adress bar at the top of the screen and then press enter to refresh the page, which should fix the issue
+- Another way to fix this is copying the url and pasting it into another tab

 ## How to download my project:
 - First go through the link to visit my project